 Coiling has proven to be a safe and robust treatment for ruptured aneurysms and there are good quality clinical trials demonstrating this over the long term.
 Most endovascular treatments in the UK are carried out by specialist interventional neuroradiologists.
 The doctors carrying out your treatment will discuss the procedure, the chances of success and the risks beforehand.

-The base of the aneurysm can be so wide that the ball of coils may not be retained within the aneurysm at least in the early stage of their deployment.
-If the coil ball falls into the blood vessel from which the aneurysm arises it may could the vessel causing stroke.
-This problem may be solved by using a tiny balloon within the vessel to support the coils inside the aneurysm until they are sufficiently packed tightly and the aneurysm secure.
+The base of an aneurysm may be so wide that the ball of coils may not be retained within the aneurysm at least in the early stage of their deployment.
+If the coil ball falls into the blood vessel from which the aneurysm arises it may occlude the vessel causing a stroke.
+This problem may be solved by using a tiny balloon within the vessel to support the coils inside the aneurysm until they are packed sufficiently tightly and the aneurysm is secure.

 Occasionally the base (or neck) of the aneurysm is too wide for even a tightly packed coil ball to remain within the aneurysm.
 Improvements in materials technology have allowed the development of expandable metal stents which can be placed within the blood vessel to support the coil ball and ensure blood continues to flow through the blood vessels.
 The animation on the right explains how a stent may be deployed to facilitate the coiling of an aneurysm.

 A new generation of endovascular devices called flow diverting stents have recently been approved for use.
 These stents can divert blood from entering an aneurysm sufficiently to occlude it but allow blood flow to continue into branching vessels emerging from the parent vessel which has given rise to the aneurysm.
 They may also be combined with coil reinforcement of the aneurysmal dome.

 An example used regularly in our practice is the Pipeline Embolisation Device (PED) and its deployment is shown in the animation on the left.